yconst/YCML/README.md

     NSLog("%@", RMSE)
     XCTAssertLessThan(RMSE, 9.0, "RMSE above threshold")

-### A note on Pseudorandom and Quasi-random Number Generation

 ##Framework Architecture

 The basic predictive model building block is the `YCGenericModel` class.
 It's training algorithm counterpart inherits from the `YCGenericTrainer` class.
 Most of the models included in the library are supervised learning models, and they inherit from a subclass of `YCGenericModel`, `YCSupervisedModel`.
 Their corresponding training algorithms inherit from the `YCSupervisedTrainer` class.
 These classes offer basic infrastructure to support training and activation, such as optional scaling and normalization of inputs, conversion between datasets and matrices etc. As such, the models and trainers themselves only contain algorithm implementations (for the most part).